 3. Manzanita Grill

 Without a doubt, Manzanita Grill is one of the best food trucks in Bend, Oregon.
-They offer a variety of small bites and munchies, but their Tex Mex tacos are undoubtedly one of the best items on the menu.
+They offer a variety of small bites and munchies, but their Tex Mex tacos are certainly one of the best items on the menu.

 Try their grilled shrimp tacos, which come with a side of grilled onions and jalapeños.
 Mix and match sliders, which come in quantities of two.
 Nashville chicken sliders showcase hot honey fried chicken with a Sriracha honey aioli.